grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 ```
     Get-FileHash .\Win11_23H2_English_x64v2.iso
 ```
-- Copy the ISO to the FAT parition of the Ventoy USB
+- Copy the ISO to the FAT parition of the Ventoy USB (discussed earlier)

 Notes:

-- Because my MX Linux install went smoothly and dual boot worked ok, I did not actually need this a re-install or this ISO.
 - I verified that Ventoy booted ok into this Windows 11 install ISO
 - I understand that it will install the *correct* version of Windows 11 (in my case, the Home edition) by detecting the Windows Product Key which resides on the motherboard.

-### 6.3 Where to get the Windows 11 IRST drivers?
+### 7.2 Where to get the Windows 11 IRST drivers?

 I understand that a Windows 11 install USB will not be capable of recognising the SSD when the SATA mode is Intel Rapid Storage Technology